The Best Food In Chiang Mai

 1 British pound = 50 baht

-Try the above venues, and you’ll enjoy some of the tastiest fare in Chiang Mai.
 Enjoy a food tour, a trendy café, an elegant restaurant, and a quaint coffee shop.
-Best of all, treat your palate to a meal at Italics at the Luxury Hotel, akyra Chiang Mai
+Best of all, treat your palate to a meal, brought to you by akyra Hotel in Chiang Mai